Template Engines

 });

-When you request the homepage, the index.lithe.view file will be rendered as HTML.
+When you make a request to the homepage, the index.lithe.view file will be rendered as HTML.